IBMDeveloperUK/Analysing-Media-Archives-Workshop/README.md

 Repeat steps 1 - 4 of the previous instructions to create the new bucket, but give it a different name this time around.
 We're not going to directly upload any files to this bucket, our application will do that for us when we run it.

+## Quick Start

+If you don't want to copy and paste all of the code below, but just want to play with the application, download the code and run the following inside the '/complete' folder.
+This a complete, functioning version of the application.

+1. run `npm install`
+2. Set up the environment variables as described at the end of this document
+3. Run `npm start`
+4. View the application at http://localhost:3000

 ## Building our Application

 We now have all of the services that we need to run our analysis application.
 So, it's time to build it!